Dylan-Harden3/AutoDriveRL/README.md

 #### A2C
 For Training:
-For DQN we used these hyperparameters with alpha set to 0.0, 0.5 and 1.0.
 ```bash
 python3 main.py -s 20000 -n 2048 -l 0.0001 -g 0.99 -d 90 -S a2c -M train
 ```